 A Brief History of Goathland

 Historically known as ‘Godelandia’, the area was gifted to Osmund the Priest and the brethren of the hermitage by King Henry I. The king granted this land in memory of the soul of his mother Queen Matilda, as recorded in the charter of 1109, which is held at Whitby Abbey.

-Another thrilling tale of the history of Goathland is that of Wade's Causeway, which runs across Wheeldale Moor, and widely known as the ‘Roman road’.
+Another thrilling tale of the history of Goathland is that of Wade’s Causeway, which runs across Wheeldale Moor, and is widely known as the ‘Roman road’.
 The causeway has been confirmed to pre-date the Roman legacy and could possibly be medieval in age, but local legend has it that the road was built by a certain Wade the Giant.
 Well worth a look when you’re there to see what you think.

 Goathland, or ‘Good Land’, or even ‘Goda’s Land’, is a popular tourist village situated in the North York Moors and is 40 miles from York and just nine miles from Whitby, which makes this wonderful moorland village a top choice for walkers seeking easy access to the best of the region.